In Blackwater Woods: American Primitive

 The title of the collection may refer to an art style known as American Primitive art, or Naïve art.
 This is a type of art created by someone with little or no formal training.
 Oliver herself attended college but did not earn a degree.
 Naive art also focuses on simplicity over subtlety and Oliver has been quoted as saying that Poetry "mustn't be fancy" but should instead be clear.

 “In Blackwater Woods” comes third to last in this collection.
-In 1984 the collection won the Pulitzer Prize for poetry.
+In 1984 the collection won the Pulitzer Prize for Poetry.

 Critical reception

 Much of Oliver's work was criticized for its "traditional" subject matter of nature and God; however, her work was widely read and well known in America.
 Oliver's work resonated with Americans because it was able to look at systems of nature and derive truths about spiritual questions from them and present those truths in an accessible way.
 Her work has recently been reexamined and praised for its ability to examine the point of view of nonhuman subjects while still maintaining an awareness of the limitations of looking at those subjects from a human perspective.

 "In Blackwater Woods" often has its last 10 lines quoted because of their particularly clear message about mortality and human experience.
-Despite the last lines being a direct statement about what one has to be able to do to "to live in this world", Oliver is known for promoting attention to the world and awareness of one's own actions but never urging others to act in any particular way.
+Despite the last lines being a direct statement about what one has to be able to do "to live in this world", Oliver is known for promoting attention to the world and awareness of one's own actions but never urging others to act in any particular way.
 For this reason, her poetry is described as being both "democratic" and "cautiously optimistic".
 "In Blackwater Woods" is also considered to show Oliver allowing the reader to inhabit the perspective of the plants and animals that make up the natural world described.